-Many patients with GSID, also known as CSID, lack sucrase, the enzyme needed for sucrose digestion.
-An individual with GSID cannot digest sucrose, and therefore develops gastrointestinal (GI) symptoms after eating food containing sucrose.
-Many patients with GSID also have irregular amounts of the enzymes required for starch digestion (isomaltase, palatinase, maltase).
-These patients may experience gastrointestinal symptoms from starch consumption.
+Many individuals with Sucrose Intolerance, clinically known as Congenital Sucrase-Isomaltase Deficiency (CSID), lack sucrase, the enzyme needed for sucrose digestion.
+An individual with Sucrose Intolerance cannot digest table sugar and, as a result, develops gastrointestinal symptoms after eating food containing sucrose.
+Many of those affected with CSID also have irregular amounts of isomaltase and maltase-glucoamylase, the enzymes required for starch digestion.
+These individuals may experience gastrointestinal symptoms from starch consumption as well.

 Infants and Children

-GSID is sometimes misdiagnosed in infants.
-They are thought to have chronic, nonspecific diarrhea (toddler’s diarrhea).
-Older children may be misdiagnosed with Irritable Bowel Syndrome (IBS) because they have symptoms such as cramps, abdominal pain, gas, and intermittent diarrhea.
-Unfortunately, patients may learn to live with their symptoms and are never properly diagnosed.
-Other mistaken diagnoses may include milk protein intolerance, food allergies, and chronic, nonspecific diarrhea.
-It is important to note that GSID is a genetic disease that patients do not “outgrow.”
+Sucrose Intolerance is often misdiagnosed in infants as chronic, nonspecific diarrhea, called “toddler’s diarrhea.”
+Older children are often misdiagnosed as having irritable bowel syndrome (IBS) because cramps, abdominal pain, gas, and intermittent diarrhea are symptoms common to both IBS and Sucrose Intolerance.
+Unfortunately, older children may learn to live with their symptoms and never be properly diagnosed.
+Other erroneous diagnoses may include milk protein intolerance, food allergies, and chronic, nonspecific diarrhea.
+It is important to note that Sucrose Intolerance is a genetic disease that infants and children cannot outgrow.

-Failure to absorb dietary sucrose and starch can impact the absorption of other nutrients, and the hormonal regulation of gastrointestinal function.
-If carbohydrates are not absorbed properly, it slows down gastric emptying and accelerates small-intestinal transit time.
-This in turn contributes to malabsorption of starch, fat, and monosaccharides.
-The severity of symptoms can be affected by contributing factors such as the quantity of sucrose and starch consumed, the colonic bacterial activity, the absorptive capacity of the colon, the rate of gastric emptying, and the small bowel transit time.
+For infants, children, and adults alike, failure to absorb dietary sucrose and starch can impact the absorption of other nutrients, as well as disrupt the normal hormonal regulation of gastrointestinal functions.
+Improperly absorbed carbohydrates slow down the rate that consumed food moves from the stomach into the small intestine and, at the same time, accelerate the rate consumed food in the small-intestine moves into the large intestine.
+These changes in gastrointestinal transit time contribute to the malabsorption of starch, fat, and monosaccharides.
+The severity of symptoms can be affected by contributing factors such as the quantity of sucrose and starch consumed, the level of bacterial activity in the colon, the absorptive capacity of the colon, and the rates of transit out of the stomach and small intestine.